FAQ

 • Current and past accommodations, services, and/or medications

 UMBC does not conduct or pay for testing for learning disabilities, attention deficit disorders, or other disability diagnosis.
-However, we can provide you with a resource list of local educational testing organizations and resources.
+However, we can provide you with a resource list of local educational testing and assessment providers, organizations, and resources our students have used.
+We can also refer you to UMBC’s Retriever Integrated Health referrals coordinator for assistance in locating providers in your insurance network, but it is important to note that most insurance companies do not cover the costs of psychoeducational or neuropsychological testing.

 How does SDS receive my class schedule every semester and notify my instructors of my approved accommodations?